CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ## Overview

-A Machine Learning Bill-of-Materials (MLBOM or ML-BOM) is an object model to describe a machine learning model, its compositional assets and other descriptive information often used to assess risk and compliance.
+A Machine Learning Bill-of-Materials (MLBOM or ML-BOM) is an object model to describe a machine learning model, its compositional assets, and other descriptive information often used to assess risk and compliance.
 Support for MLBOM is included in CycloneDX v1.5 and higher.

-An MLBOM makes use of many of the common, core elements of the CycloneDX schema as well as unique aspects specific to ML components, their architectures, metadata, training and other information used to gauge adherence to regulatory compliance.
+An MLBOM relies on many of the common, core elements of the CycloneDX schema, as well as unique aspects specific to ML components, their architectures, metadata, training, and other information used to gauge regulatory compliance.

-This guide will provide specifics and best practices of how ML-related information should be conveyed using both using the CycloneDX schema.
+This guide will provide specifics and best practices for conveying ML-related information using the CycloneDX schema.

-The [Core Concepts](0x15-Core-Concepts.md#key-components-of-an-ml-bom) listed in the previous section will be used to provide details, best practices and examples of how to provide the corresponding information using CycloneDX schema objects.
+The [Core Concepts](0x15-Core-Concepts.md#key-components-of-an-ml-bom) listed in the previous section will be used to provide details, best practices, and examples for providing the corresponding information using CycloneDX schema objects.

 For convenience, here are links to the specific sections for each of those informational areas: